Diophantine stability for elliptic curves on average: Introduction

 \subsection{Main results}

 We study statistical questions from a different perspective.
-Any elliptic curve $E_{/\Q}$ is isomorphic to a unique curve of the form where $(A,B)\in \Z^2$ such that for all primes $p$, either $p^4\nmid A$ or $p^6\nmid B$.
-Such a Weierstrass equation is minimal and the (naive) height of $E$ is defined as follows
+Any elliptic curve $E_{/\Q}$ is isomorphic to a unique curve of the form where $(A,B)\in \Z^2$ such that for all primes $p$, either $p^4\nmid A$ or $p^6\nmid B$, cf. \cite[p.
+814, l.-5]{duke1997elliptic}.
+Such a Weierstrass equation is minimal and the (naive) height of $E$ is defined as follows Here, we follow the convention in \emph{loc. cit.}.
+It is also customary to define the height to be $\op{max}\{4|A|^3, 27B^2\}$, however, this is only a matter of convention.
 Let $\mathcal{C}$ be the set of all isomorphism classes of elliptic curves over $\Q$ and $\mathcal{C}(X)$ those with height $\leq X^6$.
 As is well known, where $C_1=\frac{4}{\zeta(10)}$, cf. \cite[Lemma 4.3]{brumer1992average}.
 Let $\mathcal{S}$ be a subset of isomorphism classes of elliptic curves defined over $\Q$.
 Set $\mathcal{S}(X):=\mathcal{S}\cap \mathcal{C}(X)=\{E\in \mathcal{S}\mid H(E)\leq X^6\}$.
 The density of $\mathcal{S}$ is given by provided the limit exists.
 In any case, we can define the upper and lower densities by and respectively.
 We prove the following result. \begin{lthm}[Theorem \ref{our main result}] Let $\ell\geq 5$ be a prime number and let $K$ be a number field.
-Then, the set of elliptic curves $E_{/\Q}$ that are $\ell$-diophantine stable over $K$ has density $1$. \end{lthm} In the above result, we make no assumption on the finiteness of the Tate-Shafarevich group.
-We recall a result of Bhargava and Shankar, which will be shown to have consequences for Hilbert's tenth problem over number rings.
+Then, the set of elliptic curves $E_{/\Q}$ that are $\ell$-diophantine stable over $K$ has density $1$. \end{lthm} We recall a result of Bhargava and Skinner, which will be shown to have consequences for Hilbert's Tenth Problem over number rings.